kyranth/SheetCal/README.md

 ## Code Overview
 The script performs the following steps:

-1. Read and Clean CSV Data:
+**1. Read and Clean CSV Data:**
    - Reads the CSV file.
    - Cleans headers, times, and data cells.
    - Removes empty characters.

-2. Convert to Nested Dictionary:
+**2. Convert to Nested Dictionary:**
-   - Constructs a nested dictionary with dates as keys and employee names and their shifts as values.
+   - Constructs a nested dictionary with dates as keys connected to another dictionary with event names keys and their times as values.
-   - Merges time blocks for the same employee on the same date.
+   - Merges time blocks for the same event on the same date.
    - Formats dates and times correctly.

-3. Convert to Events:
+**3. Convert to Events:**
    - Converts the nested dictionary into a list of event dictionaries.

-4. Write to ICS File:
+**4. Write to ICS File:**
    - Creates an ICS file from the list of events.
    - Sets the time zone to PST.

-5. Print Schedule:
+**5. Print Schedule:**
    - Prints the schedule to the console for verification.

 ## License